-I had a baby in September and as you might expect, Wylie had a passport appointment within a few days of being born.
-My husband and I didn’t want to do an international trip too early, though, so we cured our wanderlust with a few West Coast road trips during the fall and planned a trip to South America for right after Christmas.
-Wylie would be just under four months old, a sweet spot we’d been hearing for traveling with baby, and we wanted to take advantage of it.
+I had Wylie in September 2016 and he had a passport appointment within a few days of being born.
+My husband and I didn’t want to do an international trip too early, so we cured our wanderlust with a few West Coast road trips during the fall of 2016 and we planned a trip to South America for after Christmas.
+Wylie would be just under four months old, a sweet spot we’d heard for traveling with a baby.
 The holidays were a whirlwind and I had a cold by the time our trip rolled around.
-On the flight to Buenos Aires Wylie slept soundly for seven hours in a bassinet the flight attendants will fix to the wall if you have bulkhead seating.
-I was a mess, blowing my nose and coughing, and getting very little sleep, but he was an angel.
+On the flight to Buenos Aires, Wylie slept soundly for seven hours in a bassinet fixed to the wall (something that can be arranged if you have bulkhead seating).
+I was a mess, blowing my nose and coughing, and getting very little sleep.

 Justin and I were exhausted by the time we arrived in BA.
 After passing through customs, we quickly paid for a taxi and then went off to our Airbnb.
 We were dropped off at the address Justin had been given, but something was off.
-We were at the pin, but the building number we were looking for was not there.
+We were at the pin, but the building number we were looking for nowhere to be found.
 Justin ran around searching for the address while Wylie and I sat in the shade (it was a sweltering 80 degrees with humidity).
 He couldn’t find it.
-Finally he went to a cafe with internet and eventually figured out we were in the wrong location.
+He went to a cafe with internet and figured out we were in the wrong location.
 Our apartment was half a mile away.
 We finally made it and after a shower we fell asleep hard for four hours.
 Wylie napped right along with us.

 Those first 48 hours were by far the most challenging of the trip, but none of the drama had to do with Wylie.
 It really was just the regular hiccups that come with international travel.
 Things smoothed out from there and we enjoyed dinners out, activities like horseback riding and wine tasting and relaxing at the beach.
 I came away from the trip feeling like Justin and I were able to do all the things we would have done had it just been the two of us.
 Travel with baby requires effort, but travel, good travel, always requires some work.
 I feel very resolute in saying you can travel with baby.
 Here are some tips I picked up along the way.